 Moreover, for an excellent Master thesis it is not sufficient to only list any existing approaches and studies.
 It is essential that the latter are understood as well as presented and discussed in relation to the selected leading question.

-Here you will find a selection of 'very good' to 'good' bachelor theses (grade: 1,0 - 1,7) written in the department of Work and Organizational Psychology.
+Here you will find a selection of 'very good' to 'good' bachelor theses (grade: 1,0 - 1,7) written in the last 5 years in the department of Work and Organizational Psychology.

 - The relationship between emotional work strategies and recreation among employees working in the hospitality industry.
 (Emma Marie Thomsen)